alexeigutium/pow_test/README.md

 5. Server closes the connection.

 # Protocol description
+## Challenge packet
-1. Challenge packet consist three parts - total packet length (one byte, this byte isn't used in calculation), challenge (some random string) and difficulty (one byte, how many leading zeros is accepted by server)
+Challenge packet consist three parts - total packet length (one byte, this byte isn't used in calculation), challenge (some random string) and difficulty (one byte, how many leading zeros is accepted by server)

 | Name | Length | Sample |
 | ---  |:------:|-------:|